Habits & Traits of Exceptional Budtenders

 About Cultivera's Retail Solutions

-Cultivera offers two distinct services for retailers and dispensaries in states with legal cannabis markets, such as Washington, Oklahoma, and California:
+Cultivera offers two distinct services for retailers and dispensaries in states with legal cannabis markets, such as Washington, Oklahoma, Michigan, and California:

 Cultivera Market, our streamlined B2B menu and sales platform where Producers, Processors, and Distributors build sales relationships with vendors and dispensaries;